Inna-Borysova/EpamAutomation1FinalTask/README.md

 ### Run Tests in Different Browsers

-You can specify which browser to use for the test execution using the `TestSettings.runsettings` file.
+Tests are running in different browsers.
 The supported browsers are:

 - `chrome`
 - `firefox`
 - `edge`

-The default browser is Chrome if no specific browser is provided.